akalingking/backtest-preview/README.md

 # Sneak Peek #
-* Preview to a functional backtester to validate strategies presented in Hummingbot [1]
+* Preview of a functional backtester to validate strategies presented in Hummingbot [1]

 ## Features ##
 * Test crypto market making strategies.
-* Loads tick data from data sources.
+* Load tick data from multiple sources sources including static/historical and real time.
 * Created using C/C++ core structure with interface to Python language.
 * Runnable from either bash script or jupyter notebook for modeling (see example).